C2SM/git-course/beginner/Exercise_6_merge_conflicts.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

 It looks like we ran into a merge conflict.
 This happened because we made changes on the *main* branch and the *updated_schedules* branch at the same part of the file.
 Git doesn't know which changes it should accept.
-Let's see how to fix this.
+In principle, we have two options: 1) Abort the merge conflict and go back to the original state or 2) Solve the merge conflict.
+Let's first have a look how to abort a merge conflict.

+### Abort merge conflict

+If you are afraid that everything is screwed up and you don't know what to do, let's abort the merge and everything will be back to where it was before you tried to merge.

+1. Abort the merge with `git merge --abort`.
+2. Check the status of your repository and the content of the *schedule_day1.txt* file.

+### Solve merge conflict

+1. Create the same merge conflict again by trying to merge the *updated_schedules* branch into the *main* branch.

 Have a look at the file *schedule_day1.txt*.
 You will see something like this: